Skip to main content

 Continuing Education Opportunities

 Washington DC’s concentration of healthcare institutions creates exceptional opportunities for professional advancement beyond entry-level positions.
-Unlike standalone CNA programs at some colleges in D.C., Trinity’s certificate serves as the foundation for continued education in nursing, health services administration, and allied health fields.
+Unlike standalone CNA programs at some colleges in D.C., Trinity’s program serves as the foundation for continued education in nursing, health services administration, and allied health fields.
 This stackable credential approach allows graduates to begin healthcare careers while maintaining clear pathways for future professional growth.

 What You’ll Learn